Wesley-Playz/BotW.Multiplayer.Release/README.md

 # BotW.Multiplayer.Release

-All version of the BotW Multiplayer mod I can get my hands on.
+All (working) versions of the BotW Multiplayer mod I can get my hands on.